Copa FGF

 The Copa Federação Gaúcha de Futebol, commonly known as the Copa FGF, is an annual cup competition organized by the Rio Grande do Sul state football federation for clubs that are in the first, second and third divisions of the Campeonato Gaúcho.
-It is held in the second half of the year and usually clubs participating in the higher levels of the Campeonato Brasileiro do not participate with the first team squad, using his academy.
+It is held in the second half of the year and usually clubs participating in the higher levels of the Campeonato Brasileiro do not participate with the first team squad, using their academies.

-The competition was founded in 2004, being the most important knockout cup competition in Rio Grande do Sul football.
-The most important league is the Campeonato Gaúcho, played in the first half of the year.
-It is known to be a competition that values Gaúcho football, because the greatest clubs in the state, Grêmio and Internacional, usually play the cup with their academy teams, opening up the possibility of other clubs win the title.
+The competition was founded in 2004 being the most important knockout cup competition in Rio Grande do Sul football.
+It was created with the objective of filling the calendar of smaller teams, as the Campeonato Gaúcho runs only in the first months of the year, leaving many smaller teams of the state without games to play on the rest of the year, thus, the Copa FGF is considered a competition that values local Gaúcho football, because the greatest clubs in the state, Grêmio and Internacional, usually play the cup with their academy teams, opening up the possibility of smaller clubs of the state win the title.
+The winners of the Copa FGF faces the winners of the Campeonato Gaúcho at the super cup Recopa Gaúcha.

 The Copa FGF usually receive a different name in each edition, honoring important people related to football in Rio Grande do Sul.
 The 2014 edition is called Copa Fernandão, in posthumous tribute to former Internacional footballer who died in June of the same year.

-The current holders are Glória, having beaten Novo Hamburgo in the 2021 finals.
+The current holders are São Luiz after beating Passo Fundo in the 2022 finals.
+The 2023 edition has been renamed to Copa Rei Pelé after Pelé's passing in December 2022.